 The Blessed Edmund Rice Chapel is a dedicated on-campus worship space that offers Mass every morning before school and Mass during the school day on holy days.
 Being rooted in Catholic tradition, every student, regardless of his level or origin of faith, is welcomed and accepted.
 The Chapel is a sanctuary for reflection and inspiration — a place of solemnity to contemplate life and one’s place in the world.

 The cafeteria provides healthy hot meal choices for breakfast and lunch that growing boys need to fuel their day.
-In addition to a full kitchen, the TV-lined eating area includes space for recreation equipped with a ping-pong table.
+In addition to a full kitchen, the TV-lined eating area includes space for recreation equipped with ping-pong and foosball tables.
 The mild Salinas weather allows nearly year-round use of the outdoor patio seating.

 The Cislini Study Center (CSC) provides a quiet space for students to gather to work on homework or other assignments and to socialize.
 The Center includes individual study pods for privacy and a room for groups to collaborate on projects.

 Our athletic facilities accommodate most of the sports offered at Palma School.
-We boast a recently renovated baseball field, a brand new (2021) all-weather rubberized quarter-mile track and artificial turf field which is used for football, lacrosse and soccer practice and competitions.
+We boast a recently renovated baseball field, a new all-weather rubberized quarter-mile track and artificial turf field (replaced in 2021) which is used for football, lacrosse and soccer practice and competitions.
 The Steve Clayton Memorial Gym is packed with tradition, from the accolade-lined walls to the trophy cases that display awards from decades of championships.
-The gym is used for basketball, volleyball and a variety of extracurricular activities including junior high graduation.
-Athletic venues also include the dedicated wrestling room and weight-lifting facility.
+The gym is used for basketball, volleyball, wrestling and a variety of extracurricular activities including junior high graduation.
+Athletic venues also include the dedicated wrestling practice room and weight-lifting facility.

 We would love to hear from you.
 You can start the conversation by choosing a button below.